 You may go to any physical therapy clinic in your insurance network that is conveniently located near your home.
 If you live near one of the Midwest Orthopaedics at Rush (MOR) facilities, all our locations provide physical therapy services for your convenience.
 We recommend this if possible, as we have a very close working relationship with those therapists.

 You will be given a prescription for physical therapy when you leave the surgical facility.
 This prescription will indicate which therapy protocol your therapist should follow.
 The therapy protocols can be found and printed on our website.
+Please try to find the best shoulder therapist at your chosen facility.

 In order to assure a timely appointment, we recommend you go ahead and schedule physical therapy at your desired location prior to surgery.
-This first appointment should be 4-6 days after surgery.
+This first appointment should be 4 - 6 days after surgery.